ucsb-cs56/ucsb-cs56.github.io/_topics/maven_convert_ant_to_maven.md

 3. If you have tests, those go under `src/test/java/` then the full package name, e.g. `src/test/java/edu/ucsb/cs56/TestFoo.java`.
 The Maven convention is to keep test code separate from regular code.
    Instead, you need to create a directory java sources to src/main/java,

-4. Create a `pom.xml` following this convention:
+4. Create a `pom.xml` following this convention.

+Be sure to change `YOUR_PROJECT_NAME_HERE` to the name of your project, and also fix the line with the name of the Main class that you want to run (look for `ClassWithTheMainInIt` in the example `pom.xml` below.)

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"